Hack23/cia/README.md

 Please follow the instructions in our [SECURITY.md](https://github.com/Hack23/cia/blob/master/SECURITY.md) file for reporting security issues.

+Here's an updated `README.md` section with a link to the CloudFormation stack file and instructions on how to launch it in AWS:

+## Deploying to AWS using CloudFormation

+The Citizen Intelligence Agency (CIA) project can be deployed on AWS using the provided CloudFormation stack file.
+This file is located in the `cia/cia-dist-cloudformation/src/main/resources/cia-dist-cloudformation.json` folder.

+You can find the CloudFormation stack file [here](cia/cia-dist-cloudformation/src/main/resources/cia-dist-cloudformation.json).

+### Launching the CloudFormation Stack

+To launch the CloudFormation stack, follow these steps:

+1. Log in to your AWS Management Console.

+2. Navigate to the CloudFormation service.

+3. Click on **Create stack**.

+4. In the **Select Template** section, choose **Upload a template file** and upload the `cia-dist-cloudformation.json` file.

+5. Click **Next**.

+6. Fill out the **Stack name** and any required parameters.
+The parameters are described in the CloudFormation stack file.
+Adjust them according to your requirements.

+7. Click **Next** to configure stack options.
+You can add tags or configure advanced options as needed.

+8. Click **Next** to review your stack settings.
+Make sure everything is set up as desired.

+9. In the **Capabilities** section, check the boxes for the following options:
+   - I acknowledge that AWS CloudFormation might create IAM resources.
+   - I acknowledge that AWS CloudFormation might create IAM resources with custom names.

+10. Click **Create stack** to start the stack creation process.
+AWS CloudFormation will create the required resources and deploy the CIA project.

+11. Once the stack creation process is complete, you can access the application by navigating to the output URL provided in the CloudFormation stack Outputs tab.

 # Installing Debian/Ubuntu package

 This guide will walk you through installing the CIA project on Debian and Ubuntu 22.4+ systems.